Modern young adult literature bears many similarities to what has previously been called ‘the psychological novel’.

 3. Montage effects

-Montage novels are a type of modernist novel which is ‘cinematic’, but we shouldn’t conclude that cinema was influencing the novel.
+Montage novels are a type of Modernist novel which are ‘cinematic’, but we shouldn’t conclude that cinema was influencing the novel.
 It’s just as likely the other way around — the word ‘montage’ was not invented for cinema.

 In the 1920s and 30s a lot of development was going on in the arts.
 The word ‘montage’ started to be applied to other kinds of art.